Take Our Survey

 Camping Permits for Grizzly, Divide and Talus Lakes

-From June 20th to September 14th, overnight camping reservations and permits are required to camp at Grizzly, Divide & Talus Lake backcountry camp sites.
+From mid-June to mid-September, overnight camping reservations and permits are required to camp at Grizzly, Divide & Talus Lake backcountry camp sites.
+For 2014, these dates are June 20th to September 14th.
 Early reservations are recommended to ensure availability.

 Backcountry campgrounds offer tent pads, an outhouse and a small cooking platform.
 There are 10 tent pads at each lake.

 Backcountry Camping Reservations

 Reservations can be made for backcountry tent pads each day using the on-line registration system.
 If available, they can also be booked in-person at the Tombstone Interpretive Centre on a first-come, first-serve basis.
 Camping off the tent pads at these sites is not permitted.

 Impacts to the Park